A guide to managing remote teams and building a successful remote work culture

 Consistently excellent for both sound and video quality, it has a number of useful features that enable remote businesses to create meeting links, record meetings and screen share with ease.
 Video calls can also involve ‘Zoom rooms’ of up to 1,000 video participants in total.
-A highly recommended software for remote worker.
+Zoom is highly recommended for remote worker.

 This remote collaborative communication tool enables audio calling, meeting scheduling, and has integrated chat and messaging features too.
 This tool is best for companies working mostly with Microsoft products already.

-G Suite is the perfect choice if you are looking for a remote work software with a high level of functionality and flexibility, thanks to its wide array of tools, including Forms, Sheets, Calendar and Google Docs.
+G Suite is the perfect choice if you are looking for a remote work tool with a high level of functionality and flexibility.
+Thanks to its wide array of tools, including Forms, Sheets, Calendar and Google Docs.

 Read more on how G Suite boosts remote work.

 With Microsoft 365, you can also easily share files and folders with your team, wherever you are, with its One Drive, Office, SharePoint and Microsoft Teams products.
 Use Microsoft Office whenever you are looking to co-author, edit files or collaborate with others.
 If making changes offline, these will automatically sync when you are online.